una/personal-goals/happy-moments/happy-moments.md

 11/22/2015
 ---
 Speaker lunch for BeyondConf was delicious and super colorful.
 It was at a Peruvian place called Ceviche (and I LOVE ceviche)

+11/23/2015
+---
+Today was BeyondConf!
+It was a great conference.
+Linda's talk (the last one) was particularly excellent.
+She had so much enthusiasm and joy about teaching children to code it was infectious.

+11/24/2015
+---
+I got breakfast with Harry at Ozone before we both headed out of London.
+It was a really nice start to a long day of travel, plus Ozone has lovely latte art and great food.

+11/25/2015
+---
+Today was my 5-year high school reunion.
+It was really cool to see everyone again, albeit a little weird to see them, but fun nonetheless.

+11/26/2015
+---
+Today was Thanksgiving!
+After dinner I played Mario Party 3 with my cousins (as is our tradition).

+11/27/2015
+---
+I bought the *cutest* beige pointed-toe suede heels today with a bow on them.
+And they're comfortable!
+I love them so much!

+11/28/2015
+---
+I found my old Pokeband comics I used to write when I was growing up with my brother.
+Oh my gosh they were hilarious.

+11/29/2015
+---
+I went to Edo Sushi with my family today.
+1. I love nigri sushi.
+2. I think I like sashimi even more.